Braulio E. Dujali

 Braulio E. Dujali (IPA: [bɾɐ'uʎɔ i du'hali]), officially the Municipality of Braulio E. Dujali (Lungsod sa Braulio E. Dujali; Bayan ng Braulio E. Dujali), or simply referred to as Dujali, is a municipality in the province of Davao del Norte, Philippines.
-According to the 2020 census, it has a population of 35,729 people.
+According to the 2024 census, it has a population of 36,092 people.

+History

 The municipality was established on January 30, 1998, by virtue of Republic Act No. 8473, carved from parts of Panabo and Carmen, and named after Braulio Española Dujali, leader of the first group of Karay-a settlers that came from South Cotabato (originally from Antique).

 Geography

 Braulio E. Dujali is located in Mindanao, and it is in the province's second political district.
-It is bounded in the north by the Municipality of Santo Tomas, Davao del Norte to the west, Carmen & Panabo City to the south and Tagum City to the east.
+It is bounded in the north by the Municipality of Santo Tomas, Davao del Norte to the west, Carmen and Panabo to the south and Tagum to the east.